|Centre for Bone Marrow Transplant|

 The cause of infertility could be in either of the partners (Male factor-35%, Female factor-40%) or in 10-15% both partners may be infertile or sub fertile. sometimes each could be individually fertile but as a couple may need assistance to achieve pregnancy the causes could be immunological or genetic, this is called Combined infertility.
 While in about 10%, the fertility evaluation show no abnormality, these patients are likely to have problems which are not diagnosed by current available investigations, this is termed unexplained infertility.

-What are the various treatment options available for infertility?
+What are the various treatment options available in BLK Hospital for infertility?

 There are several treatment options available for infertility: